Sai25Hajime/PRODIGY_ML_03/README.md

 **6. Error Handling and Debugging:** Developed skills in debugging and handling errors related to data loading, preprocessing, and model training.
 Identified and resolved issues related to data inconsistencies and class imbalances.

-7. Practical Application of Machine Learning Techniques: Applied theoretical concepts of machine learning and SVMs to a real-world image classification problem, bridging the gap between theory and practical application.
+**7. Practical Application of Machine Learning Techniques:** Applied theoretical concepts of machine learning and SVMs to a real-world image classification problem, bridging the gap between theory and practical application.
 Enhanced understanding of the end-to-end process of training and evaluating machine learning models.

-8. Experience with Google Colab and Cloud Storage: Utilized Google Colab for implementing and running the code, gaining experience with cloud-based tools and integrating them with cloud storage solutions.
+**8. Experience with Google Colab and Cloud Storage:** Utilized Google Colab for implementing and running the code, gaining experience with cloud-based tools and integrating them with cloud storage solutions.